-- 1. a state of emergency or disaster period relating to the COVID-19 pandemic is hereby declared and will remain in place from September 22, 2021 through November 20, 2021 (the "Emergency Period"); and - 2. this proclamation hereby supersedes all prior COVID-19-related proclamations.
+- 1. the state of emergency or disaster period relating to the COVID-19 pandemic recently declared will remain in place through November 20, 2021 (the "Emergency Period"); and - 2. this proclamation hereby supersedes all prior COVID-19-related proclamations.

 This Proclamation and Order shall be in effect through the end of the Emergency Period, unless terminated earlier by the undersigned pursuant to Haw.
 Rev. Stat.
 Ch.
 127A.